ethanlabs101/frlegends-skeleton-key/docs/linux-installation/linux-installation.md

 You do not need root access to run Skeleton Key itself.

-This guide assumes you are using a Debian/Arch-based Linux distribution such as:
+This guide assumes you are using a Debian/Ubuntu-based or Arch-based Linux distribution such as:

 - Ubuntu
 - Linux Mint